Azure/Azure-Sentinel/Solutions/SpyCloud Enterprise Protection/Playbooks/SpyCloud-Get-IP-Breach-Data-Playbook/readme.md

 <a name="overview">

 ## Overview
-The SpyCloud Enterprise API is able to provide breach data for an IP or set of IP addresses associated with an incident.
+The SpyCloud Enterprise Protection API is able to provide breach data for an IP or set of IP addresses associated with an incident.
 When a new Azure Sentinel Incident is created, this playbook gets triggered and performs the following actions:

 - It fetches all the IP entities in the incident.
 - Iterates through the IP objects and fetches the breach data from SpyCloud Enterprise for each IP.